 How can I get in touch with Sawday’s?

-Whilst many of the team are working remotely, we are using cloud technology to transfer telephone calls.
+Whilst the team are working remotely as well as in the office, we are using cloud technology to transfer telephone calls.
 As with many cloud services, during periods of increased demand, reliability has been affected.
 If your call isn’t answered within a few rings, we would encourage you to email your account manager or email@example.com and we can get the relevant member of the team to get in touch with you.